hirigaray/Xlambda/README.md

 * V1 `(current version)`
 Ship with basic functionality, but enough to program whatever window layouts are imaginable, due to `(wm/teleport!)`
-* V2
+* V2 `(work in progress)`
-Ship with more example functions, namely, various examples of tiling functions.
+Implement event watching support (and mouse support) By this point, Xlambda should be easily usable as a standalone window manager.
 * V3
-Implement event watching support (and mouse support) By this point, Xlambda should be easily usable as a standalone window manager.
+Ship with more example functions, namely, various examples of tiling functions.
 * V4
 Start using a remote REPL, so Xlambda would be a daemon, controllable by any Guile instance.
 * ...